Fueled By Death Cast Ep. 31 - WYCLEF JEAN

-Wyclef: They was like, "He sounds like he's from Africa, he has an accent, we'll call him Afrikali."
+Wyclef: They was like, "He sounds like he's from Africa, he has an accent, we'll call him Africali."
 So they gave me this mysterious name.

 Jeff: My goodness.

-Wyclef: Its like Afrikali the record is called 'Outta The Jungle' if anybody wants to check it.
-The artist is Afrikali.
+Wyclef: It's like Africali the record is called 'Outta The Jungle' if anybody wants to check it.
+The artist is Africali.
 So years later dude, I see this DJ, this is like 10 years later and now I'm Wyclef Jean, and this DJ called Flex he's like, "Yo man, did you have a twin in the late '90s going into like you know ...
-Did you have a twin because there's this dude who sound just like you."
-And he said "But he can't be you because his name is Afrikali."
+Did you have a twin because there's this dude who sounds just like you."
+And he said, "But he can't be you because his name is Africali."
 I was like, "Dude play the record."
 And the record comes on and the record goes, "Out of the jungle here we go."
 And it's Wyclef Jean.
 So now I was thinking should I call them MF's up and tell them that my name is Wyclef Jean?

 Wyclef: And look them up and say you guys ...
-But I actually thanked them, because now I could come out with house records as Afrikali as Wyclef's AKA brother from Africa.
+But I actually thanked them, because now I could come out with house records as Africali as Wyclef's AKA brother from Africa.

 Jeff: Yeah, yeah.

 Dustin: Wait, so do you still use that name?

 Wyclef: You know what, I was doing a record with Gorgon City out of England, London and it was like a house record and I was like, "Yo we gonna call this Wyclef AKA Africali."
 I also told Avicii the story too when I was working with [Tim 00:09:05] I was like, "Yo, you know on of my early records was a house record."
 And I would think from there I probably started taking the idea of, maybe I could be a song writer, for artists, and just start producing for people.
 That was my initial thoughts.